6thmoon/EnemyVariety/README.md

 Normally, when a wave of enemies spawn in they all share the same monster type.
 This modifies that procedure to reroll for a different monster and elite affix after each one.
 In addition, the director is more likely to choose a bigger enemy if enough credits remain.
 It also significantly reduces chance for a horde to be selected instead of a boss for the teleporter event.

 The above behavior has been tuned to provide a cadence that should feel similar to usual.
-However, it may be more fast-paced or challenging than fighting uniform enemy groups.
+However, it may be slightly more fast-paced or challenging than fighting uniform enemy groups.
 Furthermore, this can help reduce the amount of fodder enemies and elites, especially in the late game.

 ## Support